 “That’s ridiculous.
 What, are there hundreds of kids who don’t live in your district scheming to get into your high school?”

 “Damned if I know.
 Doesn’t make sense to me.
 I don’t think Niles West High School is like at the top of the scale of high schools in the Chicago area.
 Whatever.”

 I laughed.
 “That’s the first time I’ve heard you say ‘whatever’.
 You better watch out, Kyle, you’re becoming a Californian.”

 “Works for me.
 The weather’s a lot better here, and I can be out and no one seems to care that I’m gay.”
 Kyle smiled, “and I’ve found a bunch of good friends here, better than at home.
 That includes you, Curt, and Tom and Mark and Laura too and Ray.
 Now all I have to do is convince my mom to move here.
 I know Melissa will be all for it.
 She hates the cold and snow.”

 We sat down to wait for news about Mark.
 None of the magazines were of any interest so I pulled out my smartphone and opened the Kindle app.
 I opened a fantasy book I’d started, Spiritwalk by Charles de Lint.
 I’d read the first book in the series, Moonheart, and even though I’m not a big fan of fantasy I liked it a lot, so when Amazon had this sequel as a free book of the day I ‘bought’ it for zero dollars.
 Weird how they do it that way.
-They have fee books but you have to have a credit card on file to get them.
+They have free books but you have to buy them, and you have to have a credit card on file to get them.
 I used the prepaid credit card Mr. Williams gave me.